annazepp/HomeWork4/README.md

 5. Check that product pruchase flow works correctly
 6. Check that if creds isn't presented , correct errors are given.
+7. Check that correct erros are given if login creds are invalid
+8. Verify that product description is presented after open item (For normal user)
-7. Check that correct erros are given if login creds are invalid 8-9.
-Verify that product description is presented after open item (For normal and problem user)
+9. Verify that product description is presented after open item (For problem user)
 10. Verify that product details are presendet after open item.